bmc/chef-repo/README.md

 # My Chef Repository

 This repo is my personal repository of [Chef][] cookbooks.
-As recommended in the Chef docs, the initial repo was cloned from the [chef-repo][].
+As recommended in the Chef docs, the initial repo was cloned from the Opscode template [chef- repo][].
 I've left the various empty directories (e.g., `certificates`) intact, in case I need them.

 I use this repo is a dumping ground for common cookbooks I use across specific [Vagrant][] and [Chef][] configurations.
 Some of the cookbooks are cribbed